Fluctuating bills are those bills that are different every month. The amount of money that you owe on them can vary and are never the same.

 - Categorize all these bills and add a maximum spending limit on each category

-- Stick to these limits and do not spend any extra penny over them
+- Stick to these limits and do not spend any extra penny on them

-- Grocery and electricity bills can be uncontrollable, find the best ways to save money on electricity and skip some unnecessary (and junk) item from your grocery list to stay in limit every time
+- Grocery and electricity bills can be uncontrollable; find the best ways to save money on electricity and skip some unnecessary (and junk) items from your grocery list to stay within the limit every time

-- Carry your own lunch, eating out is bad for your physical and financial health too.
+- Carry your own lunch; eating out is also bad for your physical and financial health.

 - If you love meat, buy it on sale.
-When the sale is on you can get your favorite meat and store it for later consumption.
+You can get your favorite meat on sale and freeze it for later.